MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     (5678, 'Seat');
     GO

-    --Execute the stored procedure and select from the table and note the results you get because you're a member of the Workspace Admin.
+    --Execute the stored procedure and select from the table and note the results you get as a member of the Workspace Admin role.
 Look for output from the stored procedure on the 'Messages' tab.
       EXEC dbo.sp_PrintMessage;
     GO